devennn/devennn.github.io/_posts/2020-04-26-COVID19-Malaysia-tweet-wordcloud.md

 ---
 layout: post
-title: Exploring Malaysian covid19 tweets with Wordclouds
+title: Exploring Malaysian covid19 tweets with WordCloud
 ---
 This simple project is to explore the value of word cloud plot.
 I am exploring Malaysian COVID19 Twitter tweets.